WebAssembly/spec/document/core/exec/runtime.rst

 References other than null are represented with additional :ref:`administrative instructions <syntax-instr-admin>`.
-They either are *function references*, pointing to a specific :ref:`function address <syntax-funcaddr>`, or *external references* pointing to an uninterpreted form of :ref:`extern address <syntax-externaddr>` that can be defined by the :ref:`embedder <embedder>` to represent its own objects.
+They either are *function references*, pointing to a specific :ref:`function address <syntax-funcaddr>`, *exception references*, pointing to a specific :ref:`exception address <syntax-exnaddr>`, or *external references* pointing to an uninterpreted form of :ref:`external address <syntax-externaddr>` that can be defined by the :ref:`embedder <embedder>` to represent its own objects.

 .. math::
    \begin{array}{llcl}